Guard Your Heart and Mind From the Enemy in 2021

 Setting a “Watchman on the Wall” to Guard Your Mind and Heart

-It is so important that during these times you guard your heart and mind because it leaves you open to negative thoughts which can invade every aspect of your life.
+It is so important during these times that you guard your heart and mind because if not, it leaves you open to negative thoughts which can invade every aspect of your life.

 Proverbs 4:23 says: